Nine Arches Press and Apples & Snakes with Warwick Arts Centre present:

-More info about Wordsmiths & Co > >
+Find out more about Wordsmiths & Co here >

-Nine Arches Press & Crystal Clear Creators Present:
+Nine Arches Press and Crystal Clear Creators present:

 Bi-monthly open mic at The Western, 70 Western Road, Leicester LE3 0GA